apmucla/ExpressionTemplates/README.md

 # Expression Templates
 A brief exploration into expression templates.
 Please note that the code provided here is only a partial implementation of what would be needed for a minimially-complete library for vector arithemtic.
-I do not provide the I wrote to generate the comparison timings between using expression templates and not.
+I do not provide the code I wrote to generate the comparison timings between using expression templates and not.

 ## Summary

 The slides I created for presenting this topic can be found [here](https://docs.google.com/presentation/d/1WG5CnyspITbZEYCSgYHYMcLHg37DWYNNGgHdPCDOCLI/edit?usp=sharing).

-The motivation for the use of expression templates is to write code in such a way so that the compiler can understand expressions, e.g. mathematical vector expressions, at compile time so they can be evaluated efficiently.
+The motivation for the use of expression templates is to write code in such a way so that the compiler can understand expressions, e.g. mathematical vector expressions, at compile time to achieve efficient evaluation.
 The example I gave in the presentation is as follows.
 Consider the following snippet of code

 ```c++
 int main() {